pypi/warehouse/README.rst

 ----------

 If you run into bugs, you can file them in our `issue tracker`_.
+You can find help or get involved on:

 - IRC: on `Libera`_, channel ``#pypa`` for general packaging discussion and user support, and ``#pypa-dev`` for discussions about development of packaging tools